merely-useful/py-rse/index.md

 ### Data processing steps {#provenance-code-steps}

-The second item that needs to be added to our GitHub repository is a description of the data processing steps involved in each key result.
+The second item that needs to be added to our GitHub repository is a description of the data processing steps involved in each key result.\index{publishing!description of workflow}
 Assuming the author list on our report is Amira Khan and Sami Virtanen (Section \@ref(intro-personas)), we could add a new Markdown file called `KhanVirtanen2020.md` to the repository to describe the steps: